alexfornuto/romm-wiki/Quick-Start-Guide.md

-Here is a quick start guide to get you up and running with your RomM instance!
-The guide will be split into 3 parts:
+This quick start guide will help you get a RomM instance up and running.
+It is split into 3 parts:

 - Prepare - preparing the environment before executing any code.
 - Build